LUMII-AILab/FullStack/README.md

 ## Acknowledgements

 This work is supported by the European Regional Development Fund under the grant agreements No. 1.1.1.1/16/A/219 (*Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian*) and No. 1.1.1.2/VIAA/1/16/188 (*From Abstract Meaning Representation to Natural Language Sentence and Coherent Text Generation*).

+The treebank layer from which the UD reresentation is derived has been annotated using an extended version of [TrEd](https://ufal.mff.cuni.cz/tred/).
+The FrameNet layer as well as the named entity and coreference layers have been annotated using a customised instance of [WebAnno](https://webanno.github.io/webanno/).
+Draft AMR graphs have been acquired using the [Hugo.lv](https://hugo.lv/en) LV-EN neural MT system and the [AMREager](http://cohort.inf.ed.ac.uk/amreager.html) parser.

 ## Licence